cajacko/writing/writing/primitive-mind.md

 Yeah we all do.
 It's our primitive monkey brain getting in the way.
 The caveman, kill your food and keep fucking part of you.
 And it can be a bit of a dick.

-Nowadays our higher mind (the deep thinking, intellectual hopefully clever part) is the part of the brain that we want to be making our decisions for us 💡.
-It knows that going against the monkey brain in specific situations will lead to even more happiness in the long term 🙃.
+Nowadays our higher mind (the deep thinking, intellectual hopefully clever part) is the part of the brain that we want to be making a lot of our decisions for us 💡.
+Sure the monkey brain is useful for instinctive situations like sports or times where it's unnecessary to do extra processing e.g. casual conversation.
+But our higher mind knows that going against the monkey brain in many other situations will lead to even more happiness in the long term 🙃.

 The tricky bit is getting the higher mind to override that monkey brain.
-I find that the most effective way to start is to just be more aware of when the monkey brain is in control.
+I find that the most effective way to start is to just be more aware of when the monkey brain is in control or having a detrimental effect on your decision making.
 From there it becomes easier to make conscious decisions for your higher mind to take over.

-So here's a whole bunch of common situations and established biases where the monkey brain is often in control and leading to undesirable ☹️ outcomes:
+So here's a whole bunch of common situations and established biases where the monkey brain is often in control or having a negative effect and leading to undesirable ☹️ outcomes:

-- Getting angry in arguments and spurting out aggressive nonsense
+- Getting angry and spurting out aggressive nonsense you don't mean or could have said in a more constructive way
-- Sunk cost fallacy
-- Hangry
+- Giving into excessive drinking/smoking or bad foods
 - Cheating on your partner(s)
-- Herd mentality
-- Confirmation bias
+- Herd mentality - Believing something mainly because many others do as well (kinda like fitting in but on a subconscious level)
+- Confirmation bias - Seeking information that confirms what you already believe (the main kind of research people do around election time)
 - Overconfidence
-- Narrative fallacy
+- Narrative fallacy - More likely to believe (and remember) something with a good story behind it, regardless of how true the idea is.
+- Bias blind spot - Seeing oneself as less biased than others (spoiler you're probably not)

 BONUS: check out a great list of different biases [here](https://en.wikipedia.org/wiki/List_of_cognitive_biases).